-The endeavor of investigation the dynamics of chaotic systems has revealed an interesting and appealing nonlinear phenomenon, namely multistability behaviors or coexisting attractors \cite{natiq2018self}.
-For a specific set of system parameters, multi-stable chaotic systems can generate more than one chaotic or periodic attractor in case of choosing appropriate different sets of initial conditions.
-Several multi-stable continuous-time systems have been presented for the last few year \cite{rahim2019dynamics}.
-However, there are only few studies about the presence of multistability in discrete-time chaotic systems (maps) \cite{natiq2019can}.
-To the best of our knowledge, discrete or continuous multi-stable chaotic systems did not employ in image encryption schemes, although these systems are more sensitive to the initial conditions than the single-stable chaotic systems.
-In fact, this is due to the difficulty of choosing the areas where only coexisting chaotic attractors are occurred.
-However, we believe that this issue can be addressed by a suitable chaoticfication technique.
+However, some investigations on the dynamics of chaotic systems have discovered appealing nonlinear phenomena, namely multistability behaviors or coexisting attractors \cite{natiq2018self}.
+Multi-stable chaotic systems can exhibit more than one chaotic or periodic attractor with appropriate initial conditions.
+Multi-stable chaotic systems with continuous-time have been presented during the last few years \cite{rahim2019dynamics}.
+Meanwhile, little attention has been focused on the multistability in discrete-time chaotic systems or maps \cite{natiq2019can}.
+Note that a multi-stable system with coexisting chaotic and periodic attractors is not preferable in cryptography applications.
+Therefore, it is crucial to determine either the regions of coexisting only chaotic attractors or a suitable chaotification technique to enhance chaos in the multistability regions.